omerAF/CTFs/asisctf/jsss/README.md

 	return res.json({ error: true, msg: 'too fast'})
 ```

-Everything seems reasonable, except for being logged in as the user with `uid` 0.
+Everything here seems reasonable, except for being logged in as the user with `uid` 0.
 This account is the first one created, which happens to be the account of the admin:
 ```javascript
 users.add({ username: "admin", password: hashPasswd(rand()), uid: lastUid++ })